-The effort to institutionalize homosexuality is just one of the latest chapters in our culture’s push back against God in regard to His gift of sexuality.
-The sexualization of just about everything that moves (including children), promiscuity (and the glamorization of it), pornography (we now have mommy porn like Fifty Shades of Gray), abortion (much of it occurring so people can have with “more freedom” sexually), are all sites on the downward slope that we’ve sped by in our attempts at gratification.
+The effort to institutionalize same sex relationships is just one of the latest chapters in our culture’s push back against God in regard to His gift of sexuality.
+The sexualization of just about everything that moves (including children), promiscuity (and the glamorization of it), pornography (we now have mommy porn like Fifty Shades of Gray), abortion (much of it occurring so people can have with “more freedom” sexually), are all sites on the downward slope that we’ve sped by in our wayward attempts to find fulfillment and freedom.
 Shannon Ethridge is spot on in her observation that we’ve confused intensity for intimacy.

 Sam Andreades recently published a doctoral dissertation entitled, “Does she matter?
-Emotional Intimacy in Marriage in Light of Gender Distinctions.”
-In this work, Andreades interviewed men who formerly engaged in a homosexual lifestyle but are now happily married to women.
+Emotional Intimacy in Marriage in Light of Gender Distinctions.
+In this work, Andreades interviewed men who formerly engaged in a same sex lifestyle but are now happily married to women.
 His first significant finding was that he had no trouble locating people to interview.
 “Based on the national conversation, you might think that finding such men would be formidable.
 Actually, they were not hard to find at all.”

 Andreades’ study was based on the premise that emotional intimacy is a key component of a healthy marriage.
 Not surprisingly, he found that for these husbands who struggled with same sex attraction, emotional intimacy with their wives was a transformative factor in overcoming SSA and cultivating a sexual relationship with their wives.
 Furthermore, he found that women (i.e., someone of the opposite gender), were superior providers of such intimacy.
 In fact, his research led him to designating twenty-eight distinctive ways that women provided greater intimacy.